 The reason I love using the iPad is that it’s easy to import images, copy text, share my notebooks with others, and make my handwriting look neat using the zoom feature.
 Obviously I also use my iPad for other things like watching movies and using apps so it was well worth the investment for me.
 I carry it everywhere because I use it to organize my whole life (and it’s lightweight) so I’m never without my genealogy research.
 Also, the app I use creates a backup of my genealogy notebook whenever I change something and stores the backup in two different spots online (Google and Dropbox) so even if something happened to my iPad I wouldn’t lose any of my work.

 Here’s a video explaining the whole process:

-And if you’re ready to try them out you can purchase the full set of 100 genealogy worksheets here for just $10 or you can subscribe to my email list and you’ll get instant access to my 15 most used genealogy pages:
+And if you’re ready to try them out you can purchase the full set of 100 genealogy worksheets here and if you subscribe to my email list, I’ll even send you a discount code for the shop:

 iPAD + GOODNOTES + WORKSHEETS